Robert Luongo, 2014 Olympics, www.sports.yahoo.com

 Fans can be so fickle; they can turn upon a dime.

-They can pull you up, then pull you down, to some it's such a crime.
+They can pull you up, then pull you down, to some it's

 Then our goalie faltered and made the matter worse,